 Shows & Entertainment

 The Bellagio's greatest entertainment asset is O by Cirque du Soleil, which has performed in the purpose-built O Theater since the hotel opened in 1998.
 The show uses a 1.5-million-gallon aquatic stage and features 85 performers from 23 countries.
 It is, in my assessment, the finest theatrical production in Las Vegas and one of the best in the world.
-Tickets range from $115 to $250 — book well in advance.
+Tickets range from $115 to $250 — book 2–4 weeks in advance for the best seat selection.
+The best seats are Orchestra Center rows D–M.

 The Bellagio Gallery of Fine Art hosts rotating exhibitions of world-class art and is one of the most underrated attractions in Las Vegas.
+Admission is $18 and the gallery is open daily.
 The Conservatory & Botanical Gardens in the lobby is free and changes its installation five times a year — the Chinese New Year and holiday displays are particularly spectacular.
+The spring 2026 display is currently in place and worth seeing even if you are not staying at the hotel.

 Verdict: Iconic, Imperfect, and Still Essential